 You may have a specific requirement for your janitorial cleaning company to use green cleaning products whenever possible.

-Today a lot of cleaning companies are using green cleaning products just because they are just as efficient and no more expensive than other cleaning products that are harsher on the environment.
+Today a lot of commercial cleaning services are using green cleaning products just because they are just as efficient and no more expensive than other cleaning products that are harsher on the environment.

 If using green cleaning products is important to you, make sure you get documentation (data sheets) on the cleaning products used by the cleaning company that you intend to use.